|

 Back to top of page |

-INDIRECT CYLINDER |
+INDIRECT HOT WATER CYLINDER |

-| Although heat is imparted to the cylinder by an
+Although heat may be imparted to the cylinder by a heat exchanger

-internal heat exchanger, the heat source is actually remote - such as a gas
+located internally, the heat source is actually remote - such as a gas

 that such a cylinder is 'Indirect'.
 Indirect